derekvmcintire/code-samples/Python/Python.md

 - **Modular Design**: Separation of concerns across multiple files and utilities.
 - **API Integration**: Using HTTP requests to interact with ZwiftPower endpoints.
-- **Data Processing**: Managing race results, GC rankings, and prime results with Panda.
+- **Data Processing**: Managing race results, GC rankings, and prime results with Pandas.
 - **Type Safety**: Using Pydantic models to validate API response structures.
 - **File Operations**: Reading and writing structured data to CSV files with pathlib and csv.
 - **Time Handling**: Formatting and manipulating race times.